apache/druid/docs/operations/basic-cluster-tuning.md

 ##### Sizing `druid.query.groupBy.maxMergingDictionarySize`

 - `groupBy/maxMergeDictionarySize`: peak on-heap merge dictionary size in bytes for any single GroupBy query.
-If this approaches `druid.query.groupBy.maxMergingDictionarySize`, queries may spill to disk or fail.
+If this approaches `druid.query.groupBy.maxMergingDictionarySize`, queries may spill to disk if `druid.query.groupBy.maxOnDiskStorage` is configured or fail.
 If this happens, consider increasing the dictionary size limit.

 <a name="connection-pool"></a>